CRAFT-THU/BSim/README.md

 The simulator only intergrates the LIF model and support for clusters is under development.

-When using this software, please using the following citation:
+When using this software, please use the following citation:

 ```bibtex
 @ARTICLE{9091320,